mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 Phylogenetic diversity is a measure of biodiversity in a population or set of species.
 In this project, phylogenetic diversity is defined as the number of internal nodes in the tree plus the number of extant taxa, minus one.
 This metric assumes that all branches from parent to child have a length of one.
 Extant taxa are groups of organisms that are still present in the tree, and have not died out (become extinct).

 We decided that I would use phylogenetic diversity as our metric for comparison.
-I could have also used evolutionary distinctiveness, however, phylogenetic diversity is a highly applicable trait among trees, and it is easy to calculate, making it a desirable metric for comparison.
+I could have also used evolutionary distinctiveness.
+However, phylogenetic diversity is a highly applicable trait among trees, and it is easy to calculate, making it a desirable metric for comparison.

+### **Synchronous vs. Asynchronous Populations**
+A synchronous population is a population in which each generation is a discrete time point and a completely new set of individual organisms is created for each generation.
+This means that an organism and its parent can never exist at the same time.

+An asynchronous population is the opposite, where generations overlap and organisms reproduce when they are ready.

+This project exclusively uses synchronous populations.

+### **Percentiles**
+A percentile is a range of values split into 100 equal groups.
+Each group corresponds to a number between 0 and 100, this value is known as the percentile.

+You can find a percentile range by ordering it from least to greatest.
+The 20th percentile would be all of the values in the first 20% of your data.

 --------------------------------------------------------------------------